gretkierewicz/dissertation/README.md

 Local with SQLite DB

 ## Last changes
-###27/01/2020

-- Plans / deleting model for now - will be moved to new app wiGth future Orders model
-- Orders - new app for orders and setting employee-plan setups
+###28/01/2020

-- Orders / Implementing simple Orders model, view and serializer (changed Classes model str representation and ordering for better readability in Orders' forms)
+- Orders / Changing classes_pk field into nested hyper-link related field for better readability

 ### To be done: